×

 • Having digestive illnesses like Crohn’s disease, celiac disease, or regional enteritis

-• Magnesium loss through urine and sweat that is high due to hereditary abnormalities or alcohol consumption
+• Magnesium loss through urine and sweat is high due to hereditary abnormalities or alcohol consumption

 • Being both pregnant and nursing